analogdevicesinc/ai8x-training/README.md

 * The data memory instance it shares with three other processors.

 #### Weight Memory

+*Note: Depending on context, weights may also be referred to as “kernels” or “masks”.
+Additionally, weights are also part of a network’s “parameters”.*

 For each of the four 16-processor quadrants, weight memory and processors can be visualized as follows.
 Assuming one input channel processed by processor 0, and 8 output channels, the 8 shaded kernels will be used: